 This post is part of the series 'MSTest v2'.
 Be sure to check out the rest of the blog posts of the series!

-Unit testing is part of the development process.
-If you are not writing many unit tests now, I would recommend reading this post which explains how testing helps to deliver faster and with more confidence: How we approach testing VSTS to enable continuous delivery.
-In this series of posts, we'll see how to write tests using MS Test v2, the Microsoft's test framework.
+Unit testing is a key part of the development process.
+If you are not yet writing unit tests, I recommend reading this post, which explains how testing helps you deliver faster and with more confidence: How we approach testing VSTS to enable continuous delivery.
+In this series of posts, we'll see how to write tests using MSTest v2, Microsoft's test framework.

 #Create the test project